 The psychometric exam is equivalent to the SAT exam in the US.
 It is comprised of 3 sections – Verbal, Math and English Comprehension.
 The score on this exam ranges from 200-800 (800 being the highest score).

 TAKA is a program for students who plan on beginning or continuing their academic studies in Israel.
 It is meant for students who are exempt from Mechina (university preparatory program) and wish to prepare for Israeli higher education.
 Eligibility is based on previous education and intended studies.

-The Rosenbaum Aliyah Incentive Fund (RAIF) was established to assist graduates of the schools of Yeshiva University who have made Aliyah, in the payment of [...]
+The Rosenbaum Aliyah Incentive Fund (RAIF) The Rosenbaum Aliyah Incentive Fund (RAIF) was established to assist graduates of the schools of Yeshiva University who have [...]